 The tone of the male voice in this 3rd video was short and direct.
 The muffled unintelligible conversation continued out of screen shot for several minutes.
 A male voice which was now much closer to the camera gave a firm direction, “Empty it”.

 The camera vision lifted and inverted 180 degrees.
-A symphony of sounds rang out as the contents of Claire’s purse bounced on the coffee table while the purse and camera returned to the upright position on the table.
+A symphony of sounds rang out as the contents of Claire’s purse bounced on the coffee table.
+The purse and camera returned to the upright position on the table.

-A male walked into the vision but was only visible from the waist down because he stood close to the camera.
-The male picked up Claire’s mobile phone from the coffee table, opened the back and flicked out the battery.
+A male walked into the vision but was only visible from the waist down.
+The male lifted Claire’s mobile phone from the coffee table, opened the back and flicked out the battery.
 He dropped the phone and battery back onto the table.

 The unknown male remained standing at the coffee table.
 He could be heard asking, ‘So just to be clear…there are no tape recorders or recording devices anywhere here…?’